microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 ### Uninstall

-The executable should be removed along with the entry in Apps & Features.
+The executable and the symlink should be removed along with the entry in Apps & Features.
 The user should also be able to uninstall the package from Apps & Features.

 >Note: The default behavior for uninstalling a portable application with Windows Apps & Features will be to execute uninstall without "--purge" so any files created by the portable application will be remain if they are located in the portable applications directory.
 An additional argument for "--wait" will be added that will prompt the user to press any key to exit.
 This is intended to support this scenario so that the user is aware of any remaining files if they choose to uninstall through Windows Apps & Features.